 I love to get an idea of the local breweries in every new city, and Kraków was no exception.
 After three hours of pierogi making (and one hour of pierogi eating), my friends and I stopped by Pub Omerta in the Jewish Quarter.
 They have tons of local craft beers on tap and a cozy, beer-loving atmosphere.
 It’s a great place to kill an hour and get a buzz going!

-Even though I would normally never order vodka anywhere, a vodka tasting was high on my list of things to do in Kraków.
+Although vodka isn’t my usual drink of choice, a vodka tasting was high on my list of things to check off my Kraków itinerary.
 Wodka Bar is a tiny little bar offering a wide variety of vodka flights at an incredible price.
 We paid 37 PLN for our flight with 6 different vodkas, that’s less than €9.

 We ordered black currant, apricot, ginger, wild rose, chili chocolate and hazelnut.
 Pro tip: chili chocolate was by far the best.